ucb-dataj/2018/md/questions.md

+# If you get stuck

-### Asking Good Questions
+### Asking good questions

 If you challenge yourself (and you should challenge yourself), you're bound to get stuck.
-Technology is changing constantly, so learning how to ask the right questions and get help with new tools is probably more important than actually learning how to use any one tool well today. <!--more-->
+Technology is changing constantly, so learning how to ask the right questions and get help with new tools is probably more important than actually learning how to use any one tool well today.

 ProPublica's Sisi Wei has a great [intro to asking questions](https://www.propublica.org/nerds/how-to-ask-programming-questions).